TWGuide/turtle-mount/README.md

 > [!NOTE]
 > Note that the turtle mount is not nearly as useful (besides mount cost savings) to high mobility classes, such as Hunters, Shamans, and Druids.
+>These classes already move faster than the turtle will before you reach level 40.

 ### Please select week and faction using the buttons below for instructions.